Purpose

 Asthma Emergency Kits

 Laburnum Primary School will provide and maintain at least two Asthma Emergency Kits.
-One kit will be kept on school premises in the first aid room/front office.
+One kit will be kept on school premises in the first aid room/front office and one will be a mobile kit for activities such as:

 We also have Emergency Asthma kits throughout the school in the following location, rooms 12, 19, 31, 33 and the P.E office.